Createdd/Writing/articles/ContractsInIT.md

 Most of the current solutions are single documents that describe the service or product as accurate as possible.
 Payments are stipulated on these terms.

 Changes in conditions or the environment forces the contracting parties to re-evaluate the terms, set up a new contract and reconcile completed payments and transactions.
+This is very time consuming and costs a lot.
+What might be remunerative for the lawyer, isn't really cost-efficient for the entrepreneur.

+## Better approach

 ## Useful links & credits
 - [📄 "Begin"](afgafgadgads)